-With any training you should ALWAYS have realistic expectations.
-If you give your dog proper time and adequate training they will be well on their way.
+With any training, you should ALWAYS have realistic expectations.
+If you give your dog proper time and adequate training, they will be well on their way.

-Which means you must be proactive and train your dog before they start chewing on your favorite pair of shoes.
+This means you must be proactive and train your dog before they start chewing on your favorite pair of shoes.

 The best way to accomplish this is by teaching commands to your dog.
 The most useful command for chewers will be LEAVE IT.

-Work with your dog daily on this command, you can take any object around the house and toss it on the ground and give the command.
+Work with your dog daily on this command.
+You can take any object around the house and toss it on the ground and give the command.

-The more random the object the better.
+The more random the object, the better.

 Your dog will greatly benefit from these exercises because they will get to see so many new objects up close and personal.
 Which will relinquish any curiosity they might have with them.

-Eventually they will learn they cant pick up anything they want and chew on it.
-They will by default only start messing with objects that you give to them directly.
+Eventually, they will learn they can’t pick up anything they want and chew on it.
+They will, by default, only start messing with objects that you give to them directly.

 Do NOT Take Any Shortcuts

-When it comes to dog training you are better off not taking any short cuts.
+When it comes to dog training, you are better off not taking any short cuts.
 Especially when it comes to destructive chewing.

 Avoid using sprays that are supposed to deter your dog by being bitter.
 At best products like this simply teach your dog to avoid things that taste bad.

 They really don’t address the chewing problem, nor do they work long term.
-Think of them as a bit of a band aid if you will.
+Think of them as a bit of a band-aid if you will.